Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 The DER structure is straightforward: a 0x30 sequence header, followed by two ASN.1 integers for r and s.
 Each integer is prefixed with 0x02 and a length byte.
 The parser reads these fields sequentially, handling the variable-length encoding correctly.

-After parsing r and s from the DER signature, the solver normalizes s to its low form.
-This step is required for Ethereum compatibility.
+After parsing r and s from the DER signature, the solver normalises s to its low form.
+This step is required for Ethereum compatibility, and it carries a security property worth naming explicitly.

 const SECP256K1_N = BigInt('0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141');